HigherOrderCO/Bend/docs/pattern-matching.md

 }
 ```

-Pattern matching on numers has two forms.
+Pattern matching on numbers has two forms.
 With the successor pattern it will expect a sequence of numbers up to the `n+var` pattern:
 ```rust
 match n {